-Butter murukku recipe – also known as benne murukku, benne chakli or venna murukku.
+Butter Murukku also known as Benne Murukku, Benne Chakli or Venna Murukku are a popular South Indian snack.
 Murukku is a deep fried crisp snack made with rice flour and gram flour.
-These are eaten through out the year and is most commonly made during festivals.
+These are eaten all-round the year and certainly made during festivals.
 Butter murukku is a lighter version of the traditional murukku or chakli.
-These are very light, crunchy and have a nice flavor of butter.
+These are very light, crunchy and have an addictive flavor of butter.

 1. Add 2 to 3 tbsp fried gram to a blender jar.